bbtsws/ts/section-3-adding-two-numbers/lab1/README.md

 const two = {"prev": {"prev": "zero"}};
 ```

-And we want to define these functions that is defined for this universe:
+And we want to define these functions that is defined for this numbers set:
 - `add`
 - `plus one`
 - `minus one` for positive numbers